Elizabeth is an author and professor of English, and has her MA in English and creative writing. She lives in TN with her husband and cat.

-They are listed in chronological order, not in order of greatness: because as hard as it was to pick twelve episodes out of over one hundred, it's just about impossible to say which ones of the twelve are better than others!
+They are listed in chronological order, not in order of greatness.
+As hard as it was to pick 12 episodes out of over 100, it's just about impossible to say which ones of the 12 are better than others!

 Pilot - Season 1, Episode 1

 The pilot episode is a must-see because it sets the stage for eight seasons of psychic-ness, crime solving and shenanigans.
 This is where we find out from the flashback at the beginning of the episode about Shawn's amazing deductive skills.